 There are many USB audio interface chipsets on the market and they vary in quality drastically with most of the chipsets found in the domestic USB audio interfaces being far below the standards expected by broadcasters.
-After trialling many chips we finally selected a chipset with a combination of great audio performance, ease of pc connectivity and advanced features for the discerning engineer.
+After a trial of many chips we finally selected a chipset with a combination of great audio performance, ease of PC connectivity and advanced features for the discerning engineer.